jayakumarreddy/AngularAuthentication-with-Firebase/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+This project does not contain the firebase config file.
+So create a file named firebase.config.ts in the app folder and export your firebase configuration in that file.